 When your cabinet door is open, the light will come on and when the cabinet door is closed, the light will turn off.
-Before securing all wires and connections, it is important to make sure the placement of the door switch is properly recess or surface mounted to be activated by the door.
+Before securing all wires and connections, it is important to make sure the placement of the door switch is properly surface mounted to be activated by the cabinet door.

 If your light switch sensor is sensing your hand when reaching into the cabinet, simply move the sensor to the top shelf of the cabinet and as far to the side of the shelf as possible.

-The Power Supply
+The 12V Power Supply

 This particular 12V DC power supply is dimmable on the trailing edge or the 12V side.
-It comes with a 10 foot lead cord to give you some extra space in-between your wall outlet and light fixtures.
+It comes with a 4 foot lead cord to give you some extra space in-between your wall outlet and light fixtures.

-The Door Activated Sensor/Switch
+The 12V Cabinet Door Activated Sensor

-The LED Light Fixture Options
+The 12V LED Light Fixture